Entrepreneurship isn’t always a linear path, but almost every entrepreneur begins at the same starting line with a small business idea.

 Once you have a unique, profitable business idea, you also might want to protect it through copyrights, trademarks, patents, non-disclosure agreements, non-compete agreements, and work-for-hire agreements.

-2. Start as a side business or hobby
+Step 2: Start as a side business or hobby

 Almost every business starts small, and it can take a while for a venture to take off.
 Not to mention, you should expect some trials and errors at the start.
 To prepare for this, consider beginning your small business as a side hustle, part-time gig, or hobby to work out any growing pains before putting all your time and financial investments into it.